-The Headteacher on behalf of the Governing Body is responsible for ensuring that adequate first aid provision and first aid facilities are in place in line with the requirements of the Health & Safety (First Aid) Regulations 1981 and will nominate a First Aid Coordinator who will ensure that:
+The Headteacher on behalf of the Local Governance Committee is responsible for ensuring that adequate first aid provision and first aid facilities are in place in line with the requirements of the Health and Safety (First Aid) Regulations 1981 and will act as the First Aid Coordinator ensuring that:

 - A First Aid Needs Assessment is carried out in order to determine the provision of appropriate First Aiders during periods before and after the school day, during events, holidays and when lone working takes place. - That First Aiders have a current certificate and attend refresher training as required.
-Details of staff training are kept. - There are checks every term that the contents of first aid boxes and, if required, defibrillators are complete and replenished as necessary. - A travel first aid kit is available and is taken by an appointed member of staff when taking a group of children out of school.
+Details of staff training are kept. - There are checks every term that the contents of first aid boxes by the Higher Level Teaching Assistant (HLTA) and, if required, defibrillators are complete and replenished as necessary. - A travel first aid kit is available and is taken by an appointed member of staff when taking a group of children out of school.